 Eight miles of Ridge to Rivers trails crisscross the property providing some amazing views of the valley and foothills.
 Dogs are only allowed on-leash in Polecat Gulch Reserve due to the sensitive nature of the plants and wildlife.

-Project is underway on a new Polecat Gulch Reserve Trailhead at the north end of Collister Drive in Northwest Boise.
+A new trailhead at the north end of Collister Drive will make access easier for visitors to Polecat Gulch Reserve in Northwest Boise.

-The new trail head will include a 15-stall gravel parking lot with a solar-powered access gate and gravel access road, a vault toilet, fencing, hydro-seeding and soil stabilization.
+The new trailhead will includes a 15-stall gravel parking lot with a solar-powered access gate and gravel access road, a vault toilet, fencing, hydro-seeding and soil stabilization.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.